algolia/search-insights.js/README.md

 v2 introduces a breaking change which is `useCookie` being `false` by default.

-The `_ALGOLIA` cookie automatically includes the `Secure` flag when used on HTTPS sites for enhanced security.
+The `_ALGOLIA` cookie automatically includes the `Secure` flag on HTTPS sites, ensuring it's only sent over encrypted connections.

 ### Payload validation